 Icahn School of Medicine at Mount Sinai (ISMMS) was established in 1963 under a charter from the New York State Department of Education.
-The School was created as an academic partner to The Mount Sinai Hospital (MSH), and together ISMMS and MSH comprise The Mount Sinai Medical Center (MSMC).
+The School was created as an academic partner to The Mount Sinai Hospital (MSH), and together ISMMS and MSH comprise The Mount Sinai Health System (MSMC).
 The School and Hospital have a close collaborative relationship and serve one of the most diverse and complex patient populations in the world.

 Icahn School of Medicine at Mount Sinai is among the top twenty medical schools in the United States in both NIH funding and in the U.S. News and World Reports survey of America's Best Graduate Schools.
 Driven by a culture of innovation and discovery, ISMMS is guided by a $2.25 billion strategic plan that emphasizes translational science.
 The School's 14 multidisciplinary research institutes foster intensive collaboration along a continuum that runs from the laboratory to patient care.
 State-of-the-art laboratories support outstanding research, and abundant clinical venues offer superb patient care and clinical training opportunities.
 The 550,000 square foot Leon and Norma Hess Center for Science and Medicine, opened in December 2012, allows scientists and physicians work in close proximity and stimulates collaboration that advances efforts to diagnose, treat and prevent human disease.